bhall2001/moduops-www/frontend/docs/tutorial/yard.md

 # 6. Create Yard

 In ModuOps, all trains must originate from and return to a yard.
-This requires designating at least one module/town on the layout as a Yard.
+Yards are a special drop zone serving this purpose.
+ModuOps requires designating at least one drop zone on the layout as a Yard.

 1. In the `Modules/Towns` column, click `New` to create a new module/town.
-Set the name to "Rail Yard" and the short name to "Yard".
+Set the name to `Rail Yard` and the short name to `Yard`.

 :::note
 You can name modules/towns whatever you want.
 For the purpose of this tutorial, we are using generic names, but feel free to use any name you prefer.